-Effective January 1, 2016, the recently enacted Texas Open Carry Laws permit those persons now qualified to carry concealed firearms (those who are trained, tested and successfully pass a background check), to now carry their firearms in the open.
+Effective January 1, 2016, Texas Open Carry Laws permit those persons now qualified to carry concealed firearms to carry their firearms in the open.
 The same restrictions against license holders carrying concealed firearms (for example, prohibitions against carrying firearms in court rooms, government offices, polling places, professional sporting events, bars, places with appropriate signage) will now apply to those who carry in the open.

-With the diversity of churches in this Diocese, the Standing Committee and I believe that rectors and vestries, who best know the particular circumstance of their congregations, would also be best suited to decide how to best maintain appropriate decorum, safety and security within their church communities.
+With the diversity of churches in this Diocese, the Standing Committee and I believe that rectors and vestries, who best know the particular circumstance of their congregations, would also be best suited to decide how to maintain appropriate decorum, safety and security within their church communities.
 Among the options available to parishes are the following: